QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Ensure that your your target destination has a least 32 GiB of free space available.

 For this setup, options will be left unchanged.
-By default, Qubes OS will partition the system itself with LVM on top of LUKS encryption, and will claim the entire storage device.
+By default, PedOS will partition the system itself with LVM on top of LUKS encryption, and will claim the entire storage device.

 ![Select storage device](/attachment/wiki/InstallationGuide/select-storage-device.png)